doqin/kotori-bot-typescript/README.md

 + CLIENT_ID (Your Discord Application ID)
 + GEMINI_API_KEY (Your Google Gemini API Key)

-You can use the existing character (Kotori) from characters.json or add your own characters.

 Run these commands to start running
 ```
 npx tsx src/deploy_commands.ts